 We took a little detour off the Ring of Kerry near the tip of the peninsula, to drive around the Skellig Ring.
 We stopped for lunch in the little town of Portmagee, and had some awesome seafood, and walked around a little bit.

 CLIFFS OF KERRY

-As you leave Portmagee you’ll see signs for the Cliffs of Kerry, there’s a 4 euro charge to go in and park, but it’s worth it for the views.
+As you leave Portmagee you’ll see signs for the Kerry Cliffs, there’s a 4 euro charge to go in and park, but it’s worth it for the views.
 From the cliff side you’ll be able to see the Skellig Islands, and for all you nerds out there, that’s the island at the end of the new Star Wars movie.
 The Islands are a UNESCO World Heritage Site, but you can take boats out there from Portmagee, but I don’t think you can actually get on any of the islands.

 KILLARNEY NATIONAL PARK

 At the end of our loop around the peninsula we drove through Killarney National Park.
 We did hop out of the car to take a look around and check out the views though.